phalcon/documentation/docs/application-micro.md

 $app->mount($invoices);
 ```

-!!! warning "NOTE"

-    The name that we bind each route has a suffix of `Action`.
+> **NOTE**: The name that we bind each route has a suffix of `Action`.
 This is not necessary, your method can be called anything you like.
+{: .alert .alert-warning }

 **Methods**